-A complainant who at first requests confidentiality may later decide to file a complaint with the university or report the incident to local law enforcement, and thus have the incident fully investigated.
-Counselors and advocates will provide the complainant with assistance if the complainant wishes to file a complaint at a later date.
+A complainant who requests confidentiality may later decide to file a complaint with the University or report the incident to local law enforcement to have the incident fully investigated.
+The Title IX Coordinator will assist either party who decides to file a complaint.